Authored by the expert who managed and guided the team behind the Saudi Arabia Property Pack

 Everything you need to know before buying real estate is included in our Saudi Arabia Property Pack

-We constantly update this blog post as new regulations and zone designations are published by Saudi authorities.
+We constantly update this blog post as new regulations, REGA zone maps, and Premium Residency rules are published throughout the year.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in Saudi Arabia.